JonBohlin/MinLinMo/README.md

 ## Preparing datasets for MinLinMo

 To analyse datasets, MinLinMo will require a file with the outcome which is just a list of numbers with a title on top.
-In addition, MinLinMo will require a comma-separated (_.csv_-type file) prediction matrix with column names and without rownames.
+In addition, MinLinMo will require a comma-separated (_.csv_-type file) prediction matrix with column names and without row names.

 Here is an example of a random dataset consisting of 50,000 columns and 1,000 rows created with **Python** and the **Pandas** library:
 ```